The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 El Niño

-This is beautiful name translated from Spanish as baby, child.
-However, the course of El Niño is very treacherous and destructive for coastal countries.
+This beautiful name translated from Spanish as baby, child.
+However, the El Niño current is very treacherous and destructive for coastal countries.
 This is the warmest current in the Pacific Ocean.
-The temperature of its water is 9 degrees Celsius higher than that of environment.
+Its water temperature is 9 degrees Celsius higher than that of environment.
 This leads to the formation of hurricane-force winds in the coastal zone.

-As a result, prolonged downpours, droughts, and fires occur on the coast.
-Millions of people are suffering from El Niño and the world economy is suffering enormous damage.
+As a result, long rainfalls, droughts, and fires occur on the coast.
+El Niño affects millions of people and causes enormous damage to the global economy.

 North Atlantic